elixir-europe/elixir-smp-lesson/docs/chapters/stage2_construction.md

 !!! info

     This is the stage in which the main development of the software is taking place and its core functionality is developed in an iterative process.
 The software will most likely be developed with the use of toy example input data, developers will document the code while writing it (inline documentation, docstrings etc.).
 It is also important to ensure that the code functions as intended (e.g. via unit tests or doctests).

 #### Learning Outcomes:

 **1. Describe what are the key decisions that need to be made during the Construction phase.**

-During the Construction phase, there are two main types of decisions that should be taken:
+ What is important?
+During the Construction phase, there are two main types of important decisions that should be taken:
 1. How will you test your software?
 How will you make sure it works as intended?
 This also includes decisions about sample input data that will be used to test the software, as well as decisions about what will be the output of your software.
 2. How are you going to document your code?
 The documentation should describe not only what the various parts of code do, but also the actual scope, goals and purpose of the software and how to test it.
 Therefore, you should decide what would be effective ways to document your software.